Shia LaBeouf: Early life

 LaBeouf was born on June 11, 1986, in Los Angeles, California.
-He is the only child of Shayna Saide and Jeffrey LaBeouf.
-His mother was a visual artist, jewelry designer, and former dancer, while his father is a Vietnam War veteran and former professional clown.
+He is the only child of visual artist, jewelry designer and dancer Shayna Saide and professional clown Jeffrey LaBeouf.
 His mother died of heart failure in August 2022.
-LaBeouf's mother was Jewish, and his father, who is of Cajun French descent, is Christian.
-He has stated that he was raised around "both sides"; he had a Bar Mitzvah ceremony, and was also baptized.
+LaBeouf's mother was Jewish, and his Cajun father is Christian.
+He has stated that he was raised around "both sides" — he was baptized and Bar Mitzvahed.
 One of the camps he attended was Christian.
-In Hebrew, his first name Shia translates as 'gift of God'.
 He embraced the Catholic faith in 2022.

 LaBeouf has described his parents as "hippies", his father as "tough as nails and a different breed of man", and his upbringing as similar to a "hippy lifestyle", stating that his parents were "pretty weird people, but they loved me and I loved them."
 His parents eventually divorced, mainly owing to financial problems, and LaBeouf had what he has described as a "good childhood", growing up poor in Echo Park with his mother, who worked selling fabrics and brooches.
 LaBeouf's uncle was going to adopt him at one stage because his parents could not afford to have him anymore and "they had too much pride to go on welfare or food stamps."
 As a way of dealing with his parents' divorce, he would perform for his family, mimicking his father.

 LaBeouf has stated that during his childhood, his father was "on drugs" and was placed in drug rehabilitation for heroin addiction, while LaBeouf's mother was "trying to hold down the fort."
 During a period when his father was in rehab for his addictions, when Labeouf was around the age of 10, he overheard his mother being raped by a stranger in their home.

-Labeouf then lived with his father from the age of 12 whilst he was filming Even Stevens, with his father serving as his on-set guardian.
+Labeouf then lived with his father from the age of 12 while he was filming Even Stevens, with his father serving as his on-set guardian.
 During this time, he accompanied his father to meetings of Alcoholics Anonymous.
 LaBeouf has also said he was subjected to abuse by his father, who once pointed a gun at his son during a Vietnam War flashback.
-LaBeouf remains close to and financially supports both of his parents.
+LaBeouf remains close to and financially supports his father, as he did for his mother until her death.

 He attended 32nd Street Visual and Performing Arts Magnet in Los Angeles (LAUSD) and Alexander Hamilton High School, although he received most of his education from tutors.
 In an interview, LaBeouf said that, looking back on his childhood, he feels grateful and considers some of those memories as scars.

-LaBeouf completed the 2010 Los Angeles Marathon on March 21, 2010, with a time of 4 hours, 35 minutes and 31 seconds.